davidg238/arducam_mega/llms/sketch-setup.md

 [jaguar.http] INFO: running Jaguar device 'camera' (id: '5931a381-9115-4e62-bae9-9d028f3ed2f8') on 'http://192.168.0.244:9000'

 ```
 5. In a second terminal, run user programs via `jag run -d <device> <program.toit>`.
-Prompt the user for the device name.
+   In this project, the device will be named `camera`, prompt the user for the device name if necessary.
    You may need to run `jag pkg install` the first time you run a program in the `examples` or `tests`, to install necessary packages are installed.